skottydeveloper/C-Sharp/README.md

 # C-Sharp
 ## Summary
 This repository is a portfolio of code for the C# programming language.
-It consists of projects I have completed, during high school, uni and in my own time - while learning C#.
+It consists of projects I have completed during high school - while learning C#.

 ## Notable Projects
 ### Platformer